MicrosizeMe/CS174Final/README.md

 The code is also being hosted on my webserver at 192.241.227.179:9000/html/laptop.html and 192.241.227.179:9000/html/phone.html, respectively, if none of that seems interesting.

+Advance topics are collision and physics (via jumping)